Open Access service

 During development we continued testing designs iteratively with academic researchers.

 I helped establish a new Open Access team to operationalise the service provided by the University Library team.
 This included configuring ZenDesk to manage support tickets from researchers.
+Once the service was operational I worked with the team to optimise their processes and services based on user feedback and data.

 Outcomes